intel/appframework/ui/README.md

 * content - this is the content area.
 You do not need to add anything here.
 All page divs will be added here.
 If you put a div in there, it will be shown first.

     Each div inside will need the class "panel".  jQ.Ui will search for all elements with that classname and add them automatically.
-These will scroll by default
+These will scroll by default.

 * navbar - this is the bottom navbar.
 You can put your navigation buttons here.
 We reset the history queue when you switch the navigation buttons.
 This is optional.
 If you do not include it, it will not be shown.